rorythenerd/rorythenerd/README.md

 - 👋 Yo, I’m @rorythenerd
-- 👀 I’m interested in music production, Scandinavia, and waterfowl :)
+- 👀 I’m interested in computer engineering and music production :)
-- 🌱 I’m currently learning how to code in C++.
+- 🌱 I’m currently learning how to code in Python and C++.
 - 💞️ Currently not looking for any collaborations.
 - 📫 DM me to reach me.